chatmail/provider-db/README.md

 This repository collects information on email providers and their interoperability which is used by the chatmail/core library.

-Parts of that information (the metadata, aka front matter) is included into the deltachat-core, to provides them to the Delta Chat apps on the different platforms.
+**The header of the files,** the _front matter_, is included into [chatmail/core](https://github.com/chatmail/core), to provides them to the [chatmail apps](https://chatmail.at/clients) on the different platforms.
-The import is done by running [this script](https://github.com/deltachat/deltachat-core-rust/blob/master/src/provider/update.py) in the core repository: `./src/provider/update.py ../provider-db/_providers/ > src/provider/data.rs`
+Update is done by setting the desired commit as `REV=` in [chatmail/core/scripts/create-provider-data-rs.py](https://github.com/chatmail/core/blob/main/scripts/create-provider-data-rs.py) and the run the script.

-The page's content is built into a web page that shows the status of the respective provider regarding its usage with Delta Chat, and details possibly required preparation steps, or explains why the interoperability is broken.
+**The page's content** is built into a web page that shows the status of the respective provider regarding its usage with chatmail apps, and details possibly required preparation steps, or explains why the interoperability is broken.

 ## Format